-Import pre-labels (Model-assisted labeling)
+Import annotations as pre-labels

 The model-assisted labeling (MAL) workflow allows you to import computer-generated predictions (or simply annotations created outside of Labelbox) as pre-labels on an asset.